-Closed reduction, rhinoplasty, and septorhinoplasty are not usually performed until three to 10 days after your injury, after the swelling goes down.
+Closed reduction, rhinoplasty, and septorhinoplasty aren’t usually performed until three to 10 days after your injury, after the swelling goes down.

 Your broken nose will most likely heal without any problems.
-If you’re unhappy with the way your nose looks after it heals or if you’re having difficulty breathing normally, talk to your doctor about reconstructive nose surgery.
+If you’re unhappy with the way your nose looks after it heals or if you’re having difficulty breathing normally, reconstructive nose surgery is an option.

 You Asked, We Answered